AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/setup-cloud-resources-via-cloud-manager.md

 ---
 # Setup Cloud Resources via Cloud Manager {#setup-cloud-resources}

-The System Administrator assigned to the ‘Business Owner’ role should access and login to Cloud Manager.
-Following this, a team member assigned to the ‘Business Owner’ product profile must login to Cloud Manager and create your cloud program and environments so that your team of experts can get started.
+The System Administrator assigned to the *Business Owner* role should access and login to Cloud Manager.
+Following this, a team member assigned to the *Business Owner* product profile must login to Cloud Manager and create your cloud program and environments so that your team of experts can get started.

 ## Objective {#objective}

 This document helps you understand how your cloud resources are created and who can do it.

-After reading this section you should:
+After reading this section you should understand:

-* Understand that a system administrator assigned to the ‘Business Owner’ role must be the first to access and login to Cloud Manager
+* A System Administrator assigned to the *Business Owner* role must be the first to access and login to Cloud Manager.
-* Understand how your cloud program and environments are created.
+* How your cloud program and environments are created.

 ## Introduction {#introduction}